andrewShillito/mobile-flashcards/README.md

 npm install
 npm start
 ```
 Will start an expo server in a new browser tab.
-You can then connect to expo via iPhone, Android, or emulator to run app.
+You can then connect to expo via iPhone, Android, or emulator to run the app.

 ## Features

-1. Create flashcard decks and cards
+1. Create flashcard decks
+2. Access your decks on the home screen
+3. Add new cards to your decks
-2. Edit your deck's title
+4. Edit your deck's title
-3. Quiz yourself with your flashcard decks
+5. Quiz yourself with your flashcard decks
+6. View a score report at the end of your quiz

 ## Tab Navigator Routes